Yakima GrandTour 16 Review

 Ease of Use

-There are also integrated spots to secure straps to keep your items from shifting while in transit and you have the option of replacing the locking cores to allow a single key to lock or unlock all of your Yakima products.
-All in all, we think this is a fantastic option for anyone who doesn’t want a lot of hassle when it comes to their roof box.
+This relatively flat bottom makes packing the box more efficient and reduces items getting caught on knobs and snagged.
+It also makes it easier to slide your cargo around and adjust the position.
+The more we used this cargo box, the more we appreciated this design feature.
+There are also integrated spots to secure straps to keep your items from shifting while in transit, and you have the option of replacing the locking cores to allow a single key to lock or unlock all of your Yakima products.
+All in all, we think this is a fantastic option for anyone who doesn't want a lot of hassle when it comes to their roof box.

-There isn't an interior light in the GrandTour, but many cargo box interior lights are not that great anyways.
+There isn't an interior light in the GrandTour, but many cargo box interior lights are not that great anyway.
 Installing a few after-market tap lights with adhesive strips is inexpensive and usually better than what typically comes installed in some cargo boxes.
 Alternatively, just use a headlamp or flashlight.

 Security

-Our next round of tests looked at the security of each cargo box, rating and ranking how resistant to theft we feel each product is.
-While a determined thief would be able to access the contents of these boxes with enough force or specialized tools, there are differences between how much effort would be required to open these boxes, as well as when it comes to how secure they feel.
-The GrandTour feels like one of the more solid options of the group, earning it a top-tier score.
+Our next round of tests looked at the security of each cargo box, rating and ranking how resistant we felt they were to theft.
+While a determined thief could access the contents of these boxes with enough force or specialized tools, there are differences between how much effort would be required to open each box and how secure they feel.
+The GrandTour feels like one of the more solid options of the group.

-There is a sturdy handle that opens the lid, with clear visual indicators that show if the box is unlocked or locked.
-On top of that, the key also can’t be removed if the box is unlocked, making it much more difficult to accidentally drive off with the cargo carrier unlocked.
+The GrandTour has the standard Yakima locking core that can be replaced if you want to rekey your cargo carrier to match your crossbars or if you lose the keys.
+A sturdy handle opens the lid, with clear visual indicators showing if the box is unlocked or locked.
+On top of that, the key also can't be removed if the box is unlocked, making it much more difficult to accidentally drive off with the cargo carrier unlocked.
 We also like that the clamps cannot be loosened unless the box is opened, aiming to prevent someone from undoing the clamps from the outside and taking off with the entire cargo box and the gear within.

 Appearance

 The GrandTour is an exceptionally sleek and stylish roof box that we think will complement the appearance of most cars.
-However, it is only available in a high gloss black finish so that is something to consider if you think that will clash with your car’s color.
-It also is one of the larger boxes so it can look a bit out of place on some smaller cars.
+However, it is only available in a high gloss black finish and is also a large box, so it can look a bit out of place on some smaller cars.